siddharthverma-1607/python-super-debugger-mode/README.md

 ![Python Super Debugger Mode in Action](src/docs/python-super-debugger-mode.gif)

+## Usage

+To start using the extension:

+- **Add Print Statements**: Place your cursor in a Python file and use the command "Add Print Statements to current script" to automatically insert print statements.
+- **Remove Print Statements**: Clean up your code by using the command "Remove Print Statements" to remove all inserted print statements.

 ## Features

 - **Automatic Print Statement Insertion**: Effortlessly add print statements to your Python code to track variable values and function calls.